2021 will see the fields of finance and accounting invest in technology such as CPA workflow software to turbocharge their digital transformations

 COVID-19 has proven an incredible test for Finance & Accounting.
 Business changed radically, and so did Finance, as companies had to shift to a digital model overnight.
 According to a recent survey of finance and accounting professionals by FSN (the Financial Services Network), COVID-19 led to unprecedented disruption, as follows:

 - The virtual accounting function has arrived, with the pandemic forcing the issue.
 Seventy-four percent of CFOs say they intend to grow remote work permanently, according to Gartner.
 It’s never been more important for the applications accountants use every day to be integrated, aligned, and responsive to the ways they now need to work.

 - Storing data in the cloud allows instant access to necessary resources from anywhere, any time.
 Information is updated in real-time, allowing accountants whose roles are increasingly evolving to a trusted advisor to analyze data and make decisions quickly.

 - And speaking of people, finance and accounting firms will place a priority on investing in their people and change their recruiting processes to attract the right candidates.

 - Our current employees are more important than ever.
 People are being asked to do much more, never turn off, and to juggle more pressures.
 Recruiting new talent was already challenging for finance and accounting before the pandemic.
 Now, nurturing and growing our existing employees is more important than ever before.

-- In 2021, firms will invest in tools and technologies that help their employees better manage their time, whether it be automation for repetitive, time-consuming tasks, or collaboration tools which help teams find creative ways to connect.
+- In 2021, firms will invest in tools and technologies like CPA workflow software that help their employees better manage their time, whether it be automation for repetitive, time-consuming tasks, or collaboration tools which help teams find creative ways to connect.